 A long wedding day can be quite a test for some children.
 Having a bunch of bored, often noisy children can sometimes take the shine off an otherwise perfect wedding day, but what can be done to keep these children as involved and happy as the grown-ups?
 Look no further, because each of these periods in the day can be made just as much fun for the children as the adults.

-Package 2 adds more fun and games to the magic.
+Package 2 adds more fun and games.
 After forty-five minutes of mystery and mirth at the magic show, Magic Peter then organises a further hour of party games suitable for all ages, bridging the gap between the end of the wedding breakfast and the start of the evening reception.
-All are non-elimination games, meaning that children aren’t ‘knocked out’ and left standing at the sides until a winner is chosen; they are all involved all of the time.
-As with Package 1, this package should be arranged for a separate room so as not to interfere with the main event of the wedding reception.
+All are non-elimination games, meaning that all the kids are involved all the time.
+This package should also be arranged for a separate room so as not to interfere with the main event of the wedding reception.

 Other Wedding Packages